daos-stack/daos/docs/QSG/docker.md

 - NVMe disks are emulated with a file device.

 !!! warning
-DAOS does not yet fully support virtual Docker networks such as: [bridge](https://docs.docker.com/network/bridge/) and the loopback interface
-> Loopback interface Workaround- Use one physical network interface of the host for use by the containers through the Docker [host](https://docs.docker.com/network/host/) network.
+  DAOS does not yet fully support virtual Docker networks such as: [bridge](https://docs.docker.com/network/bridge/) and the loopback interface.
+Docker Virtual Network Interface Workaround - Use one physical network interface of the host for use by the containers through the Docker [host](https://docs.docker.com/network/host/) network.

 ## Prerequisites